brobro10000/CS5262-foundations-of-machine-learning/README.md

 - **Increasing Recall:** Reducing false negatives to ensure fewer high-value leads are missed.
   - Recall = TP / (TP + FN)

+### Other applications

+Given access to a similar level of features to determine income information, we can generalize this model as a solution to apply to other business applications.
+Examples include banking and finance to determine if a credit limit request should be approved, non-profits and charitible distributions, and targeted marketing based on likelihood to purchase certain products.

+Its important to highlight, extending the use case for this model should always follow ethical guidelines and avoid bias and descrimination.

-#Comments by Peer Reviewer:
+## Comments by Peer Reviewer - Ismail Memon

 Excellent work!

 I honestly had a very hard time finding things to point out because the description was very thorough and the confusion matrix and all the calculations were very well thought out.
 I would say maybe add something regarding the broader use of this, like for example right now it is very heavily focused on business but maybe add how it can be used for governmental services that help people who are below a certain income level.
 I added something like this in one of your paragraphs above, just a start, you can see if it makes sense.

-Along with that, maybe inckude some background in the top of the README to let the reader know that we are imagining a sales type scenario and we are basing the FP FN and all the confusion matrix based on that because that was not apparent from the very start.
+Along with that, maybe include some background in the top of the README to let the reader know that we are imagining a sales type scenario and we are basing the FP FN and all the confusion matrix based on that because that was not apparent from the very start.
 Other than that, great job!
-#